Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Pavement Ants are ants that like to build up colonies near rocks, heat sources, or cracks in your pavement.

-Many homeowners know what I’m talking about it and I’ve tried all of the DIY ways first to combat them which I will discuss below.
+Many homeowners know what I’m talking about, and I’ve tried all of the DIY ways first to combat them, which I will discuss below.

-The things you will want to look out for with pavement ants is that they love moisture.
+You will want to look out for pavement ants because they love moisture.

-If you have mulch or rocks near your home try to keep the mulch away from the foundation and no more than 2 inches high.
+If you have mulch or rocks near your home, try to keep the mulch away from the foundation and keep it no more than 2 inches high.

-While Mrs. CBB and I were cleaning our rock garden of leaves this weekend I uncovered a nice surprise.
+While Mrs. CBB and I were cleaning our rock garden of leaves this weekend, I uncovered a pleasant surprise.

-We have a large decorative rock that is surrounded by a rock garden with hostas and other plants.
+We have a large decorative rock surrounded by a garden with hostas and other plants.

-After moving a couple of the smaller rocks I found a massive colony of black ants.
+After moving a few smaller rocks, I found a massive colony of black ants.

 (see photo above)

-This was new to me however as a homeowner it was something I needed to take care of right away.
+This was new to me; however, as a homeowner, I needed to take care of it right away.

 I started with a hot pot of boiling water and vinegar to flush them down and out.

-Once that dried I noticed that they were coming back so I went with ant spray that I had previously used in our bathroom.
+Once that dried, I noticed they were coming back, so I went with the ant spray I had used in our bathroom.

-That did the trick but I would have tried a popular borax ant control mixture but didn’t have any Borax.
+That did the trick, but I would have tried a popular borax ant control mixture that didn’t have any borax.

-You’ll find the main ant colony to be deep under the surface so they will continue to reappear so you’ll have to bait them out.
+You’ll find the main ant colony deep under the surface, so they will continue to reappear, so you’ll have to bait them out.

-Pavement ants are pests that are a nuisance as they just don’t want to go away.
+Pavement ants are nuisance pests as they don’t want to go away.

 Tips To Control Outdoor Ants